liuxin0824/DEG_rebuttal/README.md

 |window-close|0.00|**0.92**|
 |window-open|0.00|**0.73**|

 For Robodopamine, we employ the same expert videos (used in DEG) to construct the finetuning dataset and then finetune its pre-trained models on the target task, which follows its official instructions.
-Due to the shor period of rebuttal and computation limitation, we only complete 6 tasks of Robodopamine by March 31.
+Due to the short period of rebuttal and computation limitation, we only complete 6 tasks of Robodopamine by March 31.
 All results will be provided later.
 DEG also exhibits better performance across all tasks.

 |Task|Robodopamine|DEG|
 |-|-|-|